Brother and sister at arms: The unique journey of siblings into the Army

+FORT SILL, Okla.
+(Sept.
+7, 2023) — The Army is known for forging bonds that last a lifetime, but for two siblings, that bond was already in place before they set foot on the training grounds.

-PFC Talon Denman, left, and his younger sister, 18-year-old PFC Lillian Denman, a rare brother-sister duo currently undergoing training together for the 13M Rocket System (MLRS/HIMARS) Crewmember role at Fort Sill, prepare to inspect a piece of equipment their learning to operate in training.
+Meet 19-year-old PFC Talon Denman and his younger sister, 18-year-old PFC Lillian Denman, the rare brother-sister duo currently undergoing training together for the 13M Rocket System (MLRS/HIMARS) Crewmember role at Fort Sill.

+Hailing from Shepherd, Michigan, the Denmans, born just 11 months apart, graduated high school in 2022.
+Their journey into the Army began when Lillian, after some encouragement from their father, met with an Army National Guard Recruiter.
+The spark of military service didn't stop with her.
+During the recruiter's visit, their father nudged Talon into the conversation, leading him to also enlist in the National Guard.

+Lillian's decision to join was driven by her desire for direction and discipline, something she believed the Army would instill in her.
+On the other hand, Talon, a high school wrestling star, had aspirations of attending college on a wrestling scholarship.
+However, financial constraints led him to the Army as a means to fund his education.

 |Date Taken: